berwynhoyt/filter-translate/README.md

 2. Set environment variable GOOGLE_APPLICATION_CREDENTIALS to point to your cred.json file that you downloaded in step 1.
 3. Run `pip install --upgrade google-cloud-translate`

+## Run it

+`python filter-translate.py --help`

+Also take a look at `example.sh` to show you how to translate a whole tree of selected files.